 Certain forms of physical activity like weightlifting and other resistance training can help boost your testosterone by building muscle.10

 Everyone feels better after a good sleep, but studies also suggest that several nights of poor sleep may correlate with reduced testosterone levels.1112

 3. Reduce stress

-When stressed, your body produces elevated levels of cortisol (the stress hormone).
-Since high cortisol levels reduce testosterone levels, chronic stress can significantly influence your testosterone levels.1314 Therefore, avoid stress and consider incorporating relaxation techniques into your day.
+When stressed, your body produces elevated levels of the stress hormone cortisol.
+Since high cortisol levels reduce testosterone levels, chronic stress can have a significant impact on your testosterone levels.1314 Try to avoid stress and consider incorporating relaxation techniques into your day.

 4. Consume less alcohol

-Drinking excessive amounts of alcohol is associated with lower testosterone as it impacts cells in the testicles and increases the production of cortisol.15 Sticking to moderate consumption (one to two drinks per day) or less may help improve your testosterone production.
+Drinking excessive amounts of alcohol is associated with lower testosterone because it impacts cells in the testicles and increases the production of cortisol.15 Sticking to moderate consumption (one to two drinks per day) or less may improve your testosterone production.

-A gradual testosterone decline as you age is normal, but significant drops can have serious health implications.
-If you are concerned about your testosterone levels, speak to your healthcare provider as they may advise medical treatments.
+A gradual decline in testosterone as you age is normal, but significant drops can have serious health implications.
+If you are concerned about your testosterone levels, speak to your healthcare provider.
 Aside from medical treatments, lifestyle changes such as weight lifting, increased sleep and decreased stress may help boost your testosterone.